apache/accumulo-website/pages/features.md

 When a max number of files per tablet is reached, minor compactions will merge data from the in-memory map with the smallest file instead of creating new files.
 This throttles ingest.
-In previous releases new files were just created even if major compactions were falling behind and the number of tablets per file was growing.
+In previous releases, new files were just created even if major compactions were falling behind and the number of tablets per file was growing.
 Without this feature, ingest performance can roughly continue at a constant rate, even as scan performance decreases because tablets have too many